 Publishing your personal details

-Any written comments you make about an application, by law, must be placed on the public file.
+Planning applications and any written comments you make about an application, by law, must be placed on the public file.
 This means that:

 - Your comments, and your name and address will form part of the planning application documents;